Imperial-Opentrons-Users/MRes_2023_Protocols/Team_4/ReadMe.md

 In this ReadMe: deck set up, protocol overview, problems overcome, problems remaining.

 Nb. this protocol requires custom labware, see thermofischer_96_wellplate_400ul.json and .py files.
+The "ELISA testing-6-8.py" is for running the script on the robot OT-2.
+The "ELISA testing annotated-5.ipynb" is for simulating the script.

 ## Deck set up:
 - Left pipette: P300 Multi Gen 2